EtienneGof/MultiCoclustering/README.md

 ### What's inside

-The first approach, named "Clustering", simply performs an univariate dataset clustering similar to a DPMM, but adds the possibility to address the multivariate case.
+The first approach, named "Clustering", performs the inference of a Dirichet Process Mixture Model on a multivariate dataset, with the possibility to address the multivariate case.
 It also enables the user to specify a partition of the variable, thus allowing the creation of "blocks", i.e., groups of variables and simulations that independently follow the same distribution.

 The second approach, named "Coclustering", estimates both the row-partition (as in the Clustering), but also estimates a variable partition.
 In this case, the dataset elements that belong to the same row and column cluster (i.e., the same block) follow independently the same distribution.